6 Ways to Travel More Sustainably

-From an environmental standpoint, staying home and never going on holiday again would undeniably be the best option for the planet.
+From an environmental standpoint, staying home and never going on holiday again would arguably be the best option for the planet.
 But when it comes to living sustainably, we must continue to do just that: live.
 Obviously travel is more challenging than ever right now, but exploring our planet is one of life’s great pleasures, and while no travel is completely environmentally friendly, we can all plan our trips more conscientiously, and with best eco-travel practices in mind.
-Here’s our guide to how to travel more sustainably…
+Here’s our guide on how to travel more sustainably…

 6 Ways to Travel More Sustainably

 Choosing Your Destination

 It goes without saying that the closer you stay to home, the better, in terms of lowering your carbon footprint for your journey, and if you can reach your destination without involving an airplane, so much the better.
 Big cruise ships and enormous beachfront developments are also best avoided as a whole.
 You should also avoid destinations that are being harmed by the numbers of visitors, such as Venice and Machu Picchu, and check out the green credentials of your chosen location.
 For example Barbados recently announced that it was banning all petro-based single-use plastic from the island.

 Choosing Your Accommodation

 Check out the ecotourism initiatives and sustainability schemes being practiced by your chosen accommodation.
 There are thousands of hotels, lodges, private rentals and entire countries working to achieve more environmentally-friendly tourism practices, so wherever you’re hoping to visit you should be able to find a good option.
 To get you started, why not check out our guide to eco-travel destinations getting it right?
 You can call your hotel in advance and request that you not have any single-use plastic items, including bottled water, in your room.

 Do Your Research